 Please read the answers to frequently asked questions below carefully.
 Information is being updated.

-Family members to a citizen of/person with national visa issued by Sweden, EEA, Switzerland, San Marino, Vatican, Andorra, Monaco or persons with residence permit in Sweden:
+The following family members to a citizen of/person with national visa issued by Sweden, EEA, Switzerland, San Marino, Vatican, Andorra, Monaco or persons with residence permit in Sweden:

 Please be prepared to show medical certificates or other documents confirming this.
 The same documents will need to be presented when passing the border control to Sweden.

 To have a visa is never a guarantee that you will be able to enter Sweden or the Schengen area.
 On a case-by-case basis, the Swedish Border Police will determine whether you meet the conditions for entering Sweden.
-If you have questions about crossing the border in your particular case, you need to contact the Police at +46771141400.

 The visa fee is not refundable if the visa application is accepted, rejected or the applicant decides to withdraw his/her application.